dgraph-io/dgraph/wiki/content/design-concepts/index.md

 in one group, and the later in the second.

 ### Replication and Server Failure
-Each group should typically be served by atleast 3 servers, if available.
+Each group should typically be served by at least 3 servers, if available.
 In the case of a machine failure, other servers serving the same group can still handle the load in that case.

 ### New Server and Discovery